-Where the notice of opposition is filed in electronic form, the signature may take the form of a facsimile signature, a text string signature or an enhanced electronic signature (see OJ EPO 2009, 182).
+Where the notice of opposition is filed in electronic form using the EPO Online Filing software, the signature may take the form of a facsimile signature, a text string signature or an enhanced electronic signature (see OJ EPO 2015, A91).
+Where it is filed using the EPO case management system (CMS), the signature may take the form of a facsimile signature or a text string signature (see OJ EPO 2015, A27).